 I’ve always admired the dried fruit decorations that I see every year in Williamsburg and this year I was determined to make our own – and guess what?
 It’s TOTALLY EASY!
 I don’t know why I felt so intimidated about this but it really is simple and I’ve already been working on more dried fruits.
-But let’s get you started on making your own dried oranges for decorating.
+But let’s get you started on How to Dry Oranges for decorating.
 Here’s how:

 You want to slice your orange into thin slices but not wafer thin.
 Drying them causes them to shrink a bit and if they’re sliced too thin they can kind-of shrivel up.

-I used every single bit of the orange even the tiny little ends because while the main slices will be good for decorations, the itty bitty pieces will be great for stove top simmer mixes (stay tuned for my signature mix coming later in the season by the way!)
+I used every single bit of the orange even the tiny little ends because while the main slices will be good for decorations, the itty bitty pieces will be great for stovetop simmer mixes (click here for my signature mix recipe!)

 I flipped my oranges after the first hour.
 I’ve read some recipes that instruct you to turn them every 20-30 minutes so they don’t stick.
-I checked mine at the 20 minute mark and they were no where near sticking point, so I just let them be until they had been cooking for a little over an hour.
+I checked mine at the 20-minute mark and they were nowhere near sticking point, so I just let them be until they had been cooking for a little over an hour.

 I moved mine to a new rack to cool to get them off the heat but I think that’s optional.
 It’s my understanding that the oranges will get darker with age and that they will last for multiple seasons.